janis-commerce/microservice-call/README.md

 	* The name of the microservice.
 * `namespace`
 	* type: `String`
-	* The namespace of the microservice.
+	* The namespace or entity.
 * `method`
 	* type: `String`
-	* The method of microservice.
+	* The method for the namespace or entity.
 * `requestData`
 	* type: `Object`
 	* The data that will send.